 thing in this graph.
 We can unfold this graph into a tree, since it operates on finite amounts of input, so we haven’t left tree-land.

 That’s it for basic language features, but we also have 20 primitive operations (score!).
 In our language, we don’t let users define their own operators.
-Instead, we back fixity rules into the language, for simplicity.
+Instead, we bake fixity rules into the language, for simplicity.
 The function

 makeExprParser from the